buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

 It is also possible to pass a list of steps into the :class:`BuildFactory` when it is created.
-Using :meth:`addStep` is usually simpler, but there are cases where is is more convenient to create the list of steps ahead of time, perhaps using some Python tricks to generate the steps. ::
+Using :meth:`addStep` is usually simpler, but there are cases where it is more convenient to create the list of steps ahead of time, perhaps using some Python tricks to generate the steps. ::